MattAgn/zeromq-tp/README.md

 Let's suppose we run a pizzeria.

 - Several clients order 1 pizza randomly from the given list
-- Workers (pizzaiolos) make the pizzas in 5 seconds (they're very good pizzaiolos) and send them back with their price
+- Workers make the pizzas in 5 seconds (they're very good pizzaiolos) and send them back with their price
 - The delivery takes 2 seconds

 Try to run 4 clients and 2 workers and see what happens